-The great thing about living in Brisbane is there’s a great variety of greenery in our suburbs.
-This allows for natural shade on those blistering hot summer days, it gives our river banks and parks soil stability to avoid erosion and it’s home to many different varieties of native animals.
+Brisbane’s great variety of greenery allows for natural shade on blistering hot summer days, gives our river banks and parks soil stability to avoid erosion, and it’s home to many different varieties of native animals.

 Anyone who’s seen footage of the Boxing Day Tsunami has a pretty good idea of the destructive power of water.
 Whilst your home hopefully won’t ever be expected to take on the full frontal water assault of a tsunami, water flooding out of your gutters can cause real damage and flooding to your yard and landscaping if it’s not dealt with.

-Chances are you will only notice this happening right in the middle of a downpour, and if it’s rain that lasts for days, you might find half your yard, plants, landscaping and even structural elements of fences, patios, etc have been washed away before you have a chance to do anything about it.
-By making sure your gutters are cleaned you ensure water drains safely away down stormwater drains, not your backyard.
+Chances are you will only notice this happening right in the middle of a downpour, and if it’s rain that lasts for days, you might find half your yard, plants, landscaping and even structural elements of fences, patios etc., have been washed away before you have a chance to do anything about it.
+By making sure your gutters are cleaned you ensure water drains safely away down stormwater drains, not into your backyard

 If you have a wooden framed house or a home that’s built predominately with wooden products, you will want to make doubly sure you’re not providing termites with the perfect home.
-Termites thrive in damp, warm areas and if your gutters are overflowing causing your internal beams or roof to be waterlogged or damp, this is like a five star resort for termites and they will quickly make themselves at home in your home.
+Termites thrive in damp, warm areas and if your gutters are overflowing causing your internal beams or roof to be waterlogged or damp, termites will quickly make themselves at home in your home.
 That never ends well.

 A professional Brisbane gutter cleaning company can help protect your home by ensuring your gutters remain clean and operating effectively.